Dress for Success?

 Symphony Dress Codes

-Dress code requirements for symphony musicians have been in evidence for over two hundred years.
+Dress codes for symphony musicians have been in evidence for over two hundred years.
 It has been suggested that this president began with Hyden, who was the court musician at the palace of the Esterhazy family and required his musicians to wear the uniform of the Esterhazy family (1).

 In the 19th century, the orchestra musicians were mostly men and dressed pretty much like the men in the audience.
 That meant wearing “full formal dress”: white tie and tails for men and long black gowns or pant suits for women.
 Since that time concert attendees have been conditioned to expect formal attire at when attending such events.